Nursing: Primary Care Family Nurse Practitioner (M.S.)

 - Embrace professional values embodied in the ANA code of ethics.

-In addition to the BSN outcomes above, at the completion of the Master's nursing program, the graduate student is prepared to:
+At the completion of the Master's nursing program, the graduate student is prepared to:

-- Serve in a healthcare leadership and change agent role as part of a diverse, complex,and patient-centered health care system.
+- Serve in a healthcare leadership and change agent role as part of a diverse, complex, and patient-centered health care system.

 - Act as a practice scholar to design, direct and evaluate system changes to promote safe, timely, effective, efficient, equitable and patient-centered care.

-- Use data analytic methods, information systems and technology to evaluate,integrate and apply knowledge that will improve programs of care, outcomes of care and care systems.
+- Use data analytic methods, information systems and technology to evaluate, integrate and apply knowledge that will improve programs of care, outcomes of care and care systems.

 - Use translational science and analytic methods to develop, identify, implement, and evaluate best practices to improve health care and health care systems.